particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 To configure a Photon or P1 using WPA2 Enterprise, follow the [WPA2 Enterprise Setup Instructions](https://support.particle.io/hc/en-us/articles/360039741153).
 Of note:

 - Setup can only be done over USB using the [Particle CLI](/tutorials/developer-tools/cli/) (no mobile app support).
-- Requires Device OS 0.7.0 for WPA2 Enterprise Support.
+- Requires Device OS 0.7.0 or later for WPA2 Enterprise Support.
 - Device OS 1.5.4-rc.1 or 2.0.x or later is required if concatenated certificates (intermediate certificates) are required.
 - Only one set of WPA2 Enterprise Wi-Fi credentials can be stored.
 - The Argon does not have WPA2 Enterprise support.